 How to Make Homemade Bagels

-At this first stage you're just mixing the dough.
+At first, you're just mixing the dough.
 The goal is to get the ingredients to combine and collect on the dough hook.
+Then, once the dough comes together on the dough hook, increase the speed slightly and knead until the dough is smooth.

 After mixing, the dough will look rough but will pull clean from the sides of bowl.